 For instance, if you select two CPU threads, 2GB RAM, 15GB storage, and 1GB network speed, the monthly cost will be less than $3.
 Despite the same features, AMD Epyc costs almost $6 a month.

-Webdock gives you a free server control panel if you spend more than $6/M. You can use it as an alternative to RunCloud and Ploi.
+Webdock offers a free server control panel if you spend more than $6 per month.
+You can use it as an alternative to RunCloud and Ploi.
 You can manage your web server, including file management and SSH.
-It’s easy to set up WordPress.
-In fact, they’ve got a pretty cool dashboard and web console that’s better than the big ones.
+Setting up WordPress is easy.
+In fact, they’ve got a pretty cool dashboard and console that’s better than the big ones.

 In my opinion, Webdock is not the best alternative to Hetzner, DO, and Kamatera; however, it’s worth considering for anyone looking for hosting for development.